 To access the flu clinics, you must:

-- Be current UC Davis staff or faculty
+• Be current UC Davis staff, faculty or academic

 No pre-registration required.
 Vaccines will be offered on a first-come, first-served basis.